kanugurajesh/Encrypto/README.md

 # Encrypto

-I got tired of using the password generators by third parties that's I buidl a simple looking advanced password generator for myself
+I got tired of using the password generators by third parties that's I build a simple looking advanced password generator for myself

 # Tech Stack